 ‘In today’s hospitals, we see a brilliant show of hands—from the dexterity of a finely trained surgeon to the strong and efficient handiwork of a nurse.
-Soon, more hospitals might be adding the balancing touch of a reiki practitioner to their ranks.
+More hospitals are adding the balancing touch of a Reiki practitioner to their ranks.

 Reiki after heart attacks